How to Set Variable Action in Power Automate?

 power automate set variable boolean

-• Power automate set variable expression
+power automate set date variable

-• Power automate set variable boolean
+power automate set variable boolean using Set variable action

 >